-Dividends to IFAL
+Dividends to IHP

-Over the reporting period ILUK paid dividends totalling £21,000k (2021: £19,000k) to IFAL, which was its parent company at the time that dividends were paid.
+Over the reporting period ILUK paid dividends totalling £19,000k (2022: £21,000k) to IHP, its parent company.
 ILUK has ensured that it complies with the PRA's expectations concerning dividends as set out in Supervisory Statement 4/18 "Financial management and planning by insurers".
-ILUK has not paid any dividends since becoming a direct subsidiary of IHP.